-An ingrown toenail occurs when the side of the nail curls down and grows into the soft tissue and the skin around the nail.
-It commonly presents in the big toe, though any toe can be affected.
-The first signs of an ingrown toenail are tenderness at the side of the nail.
-If left untreated the area is likely to become red, infected and painful.
+An ingrown toenail occurs when the side of the nail curls down and grows into the flesh or the tissue on the side of the nail.
+It commonly presents in the big toe, though any toenail can be affected.
+The first signs of an ingrown toenail are tenderness at the side of the nail, redness and mild swelling.
+When an ingrown toenail is left untreated it may lead to a very painful infection.